 participation in international programmes such as UNESCO, WMO and ICSU

-promotion of student activities thorugh our Student Chapters
+promotion of student activities through our Young Professionals Networks

 advocacy for the role of science in developing solutions to global water issues